-Make a Floor Pillow
+How to Make a Floor Pillow (Sewing Tutorial)

 If you want to make a pillow in another dimension, decide the diameter first.
 To figure out the length, the side panel, and the piping strips, you need to calculate the circumference of the circle: the diameter of the circle x 3.14 (π).

-How to cut a circle
+How to Cut a Large Fabric Circle

-1. Cut a square the size of the diameter of your pillow: 22 x 22 inch.
+1. Cut a square the size of the diameter of your pillow: 22”x22”.

 3. Take a pen, a string, and a ruler.
 Tie the end of the string securely around your pen or pencil about an inch from the tip.
 You now have a homemade compass.

 Place your pen vertically with the tip on the ruler.
 Mark the radius on your string.
 The radius is half your diameter, in this case 9”.

 4. Place this marked point at the center of the square and use your compass to draw one quarter of a circle.

 5. Once your quarter-circle is drawn, cut through all layers with scissors or your rotary cutter.

 Our quilting blogger, Carole, made a great tutorial about piping and cording.
 Have a look if you want to make the piping yourself.
 Make sure you cut your fabric on the bias because you are working around curves.
 But, of course, you can also buy some ready made piping!
 Get 138 inches of piping.